IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ...
 Failure to adopt, implement and **monitor** effects of laws, policies and programmes to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.[^55]

+See **guidelines for reporting on CCPR** regarding requirement to report on article 3

+See CCPR General Comment No. 28 for reporting requirements

+#### Indicators and benchmarks
 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^56]

-See **guidelines for reporting on CCPR** regarding requirement to report on article 3

-See CCPR General Comment No. 28 for reporting requirements

 #### Right to information
 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.
 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.